Abbey Church of Sainte-Foy: Treasury

 Conques is the home of many spectacular treasures.
 One of which is the famous 'A' of Charlemagne.
 The legend is that Charlemagne had twenty-four golden letters created to give to the monasteries in his kingdom.
 Conques received his 'A', indicating that it was his favorite.
 This is only legend; while the 'A' exists, it dates to c.
 1100, and no other pieces of Charlemagne's alphabet have ever been found.
 Conques is also home to an arm of St. George the Dragon Slayer.
 It is claimed that the arm at Conques is the arm with which he actually slew the dragon.

 The golden statue reliquary of Sainte-Foy dominated the treasury of Conques.
 The reliquary statue itself was of a twelve year old girl who was beheaded for staying loyal to her faith and beliefs.
 During the Roman persecution of Christians in the fourth century, Foy refused to surrender her devotion to Christianity, even under torture and threats.
 As written in the Passio, Foy exclaimed, "For the name of my Lord Jesus Christ I have been prepared not only to be threatened but to suffer all kinds of torments," staying true to her exemplary faith.
-Her strong will ultimately was burned as she was tortured to death with a hot brazier, a pan made for coal.
+Her strong will ultimately led her to be tortured and burned to death with a hot brazier, a pan made for coal.